What is a Pediatrician?

 Related Job Titles

 In 2016, there was an estimated number of 29,600 jobs in the United States for Pediatrician.
 New jobs are being produced at a rate of 15.2% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Pediatrician by 2026.
-There will be an estimated 1,300 positions for Pediatrician per year.
+The BLS estimates 1,300 yearly job openings in this field.

 The states with the most job growth for Pediatrician are Arizona, Utah, and Idaho.
 Watch out if you plan on working in Vermont, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.